-There are lots of noticeable symptoms that will present themselves if your front and/or rear differentials start to wear out or get damaged.
-Below are the top 5 symptoms that you can expect to happen if your differentials go bad.
+There are a few noticeable signs that will present themselves if your front and/or rear differentials start to wear out or get damaged.
+Here are five of the most common symptoms that you can expect to happen if your differential goes bad.

 - The Differential Fluid Change Interval and Cost: Front and Rear